-Paid Parental Leave (NEW!
+Paid Parental Leave

-Effective January 1, 2022, Northeast Ohio Regional Sewer District will provide up to six (6) weeks of paid Parental Leave to employees following the birth of an employee's child or the placement of a child due to adoption, foster care, or legal guardianship for events that occur on or after January 1, 2022.
+NEORSD provides up to six (6) weeks of paid Parental Leave to employees following the birth of an employee's child or the placement of a child due to adoption, foster care, or legal guardianship.
 The purpose of this Paid Parental Leave Policy is to provide time to care for and bond with a child.